 Adriana and Kate had a mission to bring herbs back to the kitchen table as nourishing foods, and are proud to be a small scale, diversified farm selling culinary and medicinal herbs, specialty vegetables and flowers.
 Together they work to offset over harvesting of endangered species, and provide a local source for fresh herbs and veggies.
 Although starting a farm in the midst of a pandemic has drastically changed their approach to farming, Adriana and Kate decided to grow a lot more vegetables in hopes of aiding food distribution efforts.
 The pandemic also led Adriana and Kate to scale back on their initial goal of selling fresh herbs at market for the season and have instead opted to dry most of their herbs for availability during the winter months.
 Together they are thinking about long term approaches to farming that feel more equitable and sustainable.
 The pandemic had caused Adriana and Kate to examine what their priorities are in the long term as growers.

-Adriana had always been drawn to plants, and as a herbal apprentice, she started gardening and experimenting a lot in the kitchen.
-To her, the use of herbs is intertwined with food and community, and farming became the next logical step as she became really interested in that link.
-For Kate, she kind of fell into farming.
-Kate had been doing electronic repair before she moved back home and was out of work.
+Adriana had always been drawn to plants, and as a herbal apprentice, they started gardening and experimenting a lot in the kitchen.
+To Adriana, the use of herbs is intertwined with food and community, and farming became the next logical step as they became really interested in that link.
+Kate kind of fell into farming.
 After striking up a conversation with the owner of a family farm in town, Kate was offered a job and totally fell in love with the work.
-Between working that first farming job and the encouragement of her partner, Kate's experiences led to this point.
+Between working that first farming job and the encouragement of their partner, Kate's experiences led to this point.
 For Adriana, volunteering on small farms really offered her some perspective and solidified her views on the benefits and importance of local agriculture that led her to this point.